Voronenko/traefik2-compose-template/Readme.md

 We need:

-`traefik_certs` folder, where we would store pre-generated wildcard certificate (you might have more than one) also here traefik will store information about own certificates.
+`traefik_certs` folder, where we would store pregenerated wildcard certificate (you might have more than one) also here traefik will store information about own certificates.

 `traefik_conf` folder, where we would store parts of the traefik configuration we want to exclude from docker-compose.